 Every year the GATE examination is organized by one of the IITs located at various parts of India and the IISc (Indian Institute of Science).
 These IITs are IIT Bombay, IIT Guwahati, IIT Kharagpur, IIT Madras, IIT Roorkee, IIT Delhi, and IIT Kanpur.
-For the year 2021, IIT Bombay is the one who is going to organize the exams.
+For the year 2024, Indian Institute of Science, Bangalore (IISc) is the one who is going to organize the exams.
 So all the relevant information that one needs to know about the date, eligibility, or exam pattern is available on the examination is available on the IIT Bombay’s website.

 In order to be eligible to appear in the GATE examination, a candidate should have some academic and personal credentials.
-According to the eligibility criteria released by IIT Bombay who is organizing the GATE exams for the year of 2021, the eligibility criteria of the GATE exams for the year of 2021 includes
+According to the eligibility criteria released by Indian Institute of Science, Bangalore (IISc) who is organizing the GATE exams for the year of 2024, the eligibility criteria of the GATE exams for the year of 2024 includes

 - A candidate who wants to appear in the GATE exam must be in the final or pre-final year of the bachelor’s degree program that they are pursuing.
 The program should be related to the fields of Engineering or Architecture or Technology.